Blog

 That Is Not My Job: The King’s Cross Tragedy

-Minutes from disaster in November 1987, a commuter at King’s Cross subway station in the London Underground stopped an employee, Phillip Brickell, as he collected tickets from commuters.
-The commuter informed him of burning tissue close to a nearby escalator.
-Brickell did put the small fire out but thought no more about the tissue and where it had come from.
-He also did not tell other employees or call the fire department.
+Minutes before disaster struck in November 1987, a commuter at London’s King’s Cross Underground station stopped an employee named Phillip Brickell.
+The commuter reported a piece of burning tissue by the escalator.
+Brickell put out the small fire but didn’t think to check where it came from, nor did he tell anyone else.
+No one called the fire department.

-Fifteen minutes later, a passenger told another underground employee about a wisp of smoke as he rode up the escalator.
-This time, safety inspector, Christopher Hayes, went to investigate.
-He passed the sprinkler system which he and other staff members were never trained or authorized to use because it was controlled by another department.
+Fifteen minutes later, another passenger told a different staff member about smoke coming from the escalator.
+This time, safety inspector Christopher Hayes went to investigate, but as he walked past the sprinkler system, he didn’t activate it—he’d never been trained or authorized to use it.
+It was controlled by another department.

 Tony Ragoonanan is the Founder of V-Formation Training & Development.
 As a Trainer and Performance Management Specialist, he helps individuals, teams, and businesses to align behaviours and goals, create the right organizational culture and maximize capability.
 Outside of this, it’s all about family, football, and fitness!!